SaintPriest/MapleServer2/README.md

 Join the [community discord](https://discord.gg/mABkFFhBuU) if you are interested in contributing to this project or would like assistance getting set up.

 testing fork
+SaintPriest is a beginner to use github, if something gone wrong, please ignore.